International Travel Guide

 Paddington Station is a small, bustling transportation hub in the north end of London.
 From the time your plane lands, through customs and taking the Express to Paddington, takes about two hours.

 A few notes here: There are a bunch of services that will sell you train tickets.
 And you can also buy them at the train station.
 I would suggest buying them in advance from GWR site to save money, and because you can select your seat and make sure you are facing forward and even have a table.
 Usually, there is plenty of luggage storage.
-But keep in mind that you will have haul your gear on and off the train.
+But keep in mind that you will have to haul your gear on and off the train.

 Also, don’t be surprised if your train is cancelled!
 If so, just ask a nice person which train to take and you can jump on that.
 Several different trains head SW through Exeter.
+If you don’t have a reserved seat, just look at the signs above the seats to find one that is available.

 Depending on the train you choose, it’s about 2.5 hours to get to Exeter.